grantjo78/grantjo78.github.io/_posts/2022-05-06-arc-k8s-monitoring.md

 ![](/docs/assets/images/2022-05-06-arc-k8s-monitoring/arc-k8s-monitoring-onboarding.jpg)

-Once it has completed being onboarded, performance information on the environment will now be visible.
+Once the onboarding has completed, performance information on the environment will be visible.

 ![](/docs/assets/images/2022-05-06-arc-k8s-monitoring/arc-k8s-monitoring-insights-reporting.jpg)